Microsoft Exchange Server 2007

 Progent can also help your company to evaluate the advantages, costs, and challenges of Exchange Server 2019 migration or migrating to Exchange Server 2016 from Exchange Server 2007 and assist you to develop and execute an affordable deployment plan that minimizes business disruption and delivers fast return on investment.

-Microsoft has made a strong effort to enable transparent hybrid networks that integrate Office 365 Exchange Online and local installations of Exchange.
-This permits you to have some Exchange mailboxes located on your on-premises datacenter or private cloud and other mailboxes resident on Office 365.
-Progent's Microsoft-certified Exchange consultants can assist your organization with any facet of planning, integrating and troubleshooting your hybrid Exchange solution.
-Progent's Exchange consultants can deliver as-needed expertise to help you resolve challenging technical bottlenecks and also offer comprehensive project management outsourcing or co-sourcing to ensure your hybrid Office 365 initiative is completed on time and on budget.
-For more information about Progent's consulting expertise for integrating Office 365 and on-premises Exchange systems, refer to Office 365 integration with on-premises Exchange.
+Microsoft supports transparent hybrid networks that combine Office 365 Exchange Online and local Exchange deployments.
+This permits you to have specific mailboxes located on your corporate datacenter and other mailboxes resident on Office 365.
+Progent's certified Exchange consulting team can help your organization with any phase of planning, implementing and debugging your hybrid Office 365/Exchange solution.
+Progent's Exchange specialists can deliver occasional support to help you through stubborn technical problems and also can provide comprehensive project management outsourcing to make sure your hybrid Office 365 initiative is carried out on schedule and within budget.
+To find out more about Progent's online consulting services for hybrid Office 365 and on-premises Exchange environments, see Office 365 integration solutions with on-premises Exchange.

 Progent's Consulting Services for Microsoft Technology

-For organizations of all sizes anywhere in the U.S., Progent's Microsoft-certified experts can provide affordable remote network assistance and IT consulting support for the entire family of Microsoft .NET Enterprise Servers.
-Progent offers Windows Server 2019 upgrade consulting, Windows Server 2016 hybrid cloud integration, Microsoft Windows Server 2012 R2 planning and deployment support, Microsoft Windows Server 2008 R2 consulting, and Windows 2003 Server upgrade help.
-Progent's migration, integration, update, and support capabilities include system design, deployment, and administration help for
+For companies of any size anywhere in the United States, Progent's Microsoft-certified consultants offer low-cost online network assistance and professional consulting services for the whole array of Microsoft .NET servers.
+Progent can provide Windows Server 2019 migration expertise, Windows Server 2016 hybrid cloud solutions, Microsoft Windows Server 2012 R2 planning support, Microsoft Windows Server 2008 R2 consulting, and Microsoft Windows 2003 Server maintenance.
+Progent's planning, installation, optimization, and support capabilities cover system architecture, configuration, and administration help for

 security consulting, full-service